Satisfactory Academic Progress

 Students must have a cumulative grade point average (GPA) sufficient to meet College of Law graduation requirements.
 Law students must have a minimum GPA of 2.00 as listed in the Student Handbook.

 Consequences of failure to meet this requirement: Students with a cumulative GPA below the standard will be placed on warning.
 Loan disbursements for the following semester will also be placed on hold until the GPA requirement is met.
-For example, spring loan disbursements will be place on hold for students with a fall-entering GPA under 2.0 (pending fall grades).
-If the cumulative GPA is still below the standard at the end of the next term of enrollment, the student is denied financial aid until he or she regains the required cumulative minimum GPA.
+For example, a student who finsihes his or her first semester with a GPA under 2.0 will have spring financial aid under "warning" status.
+If the cumulative GPA is still below the standard at the end of the next term of enrollment, the student will be placed in "denial" status until he or she regains the required cumulative minimum GPA.
 It is possible that a student will be dismissed at the end of the next term of enrollment.

 Financial Aid Status